notryanb/notryanb.github.io/_posts/2019-06-05-rust-doom-fire-fx.md

 ```

 Our loop will take care of several things.
-We will be clearning the screen on every iteration,
+We will be clearing the screen on every iteration,
 checking if the user has pressed escape to quit the program,
-calculate the fire, write it to the fire texture, and preset it back to the screen.
+calculate the fire, write it to the fire texture, and present it back to the screen.

 ```rust